Thursday, December 9, 2021

 • That voice Beck is using is VERY annoying.
 It may be the most unbearable voice I’ve ever heard on this show.
 In fact, I might have to end the review there because I can’t take it anymore!

 Final thoughts: A slightly better episode than I remembered, but still uneven as a whole.
 For every good sketch like “Tiny Horse”, we also got that horrible Coronavirus Christmas shit.
-Another thing I noticed about this episode was that Kenan is nowhere to be seen in it.
+Another thing I noticed about this episode was that Kenan is nowhere to be seen in it, not even in the rapper sketch.
 Maybe that’s why some parts of this episode felt fresher than usual.

 Best sketches: Monologue, Tiny Horse, Springsteen getting booed, Holiday Baking Championship, the lack of Kenan